Cogitri/docs/pages/public_cloud/compute/create_instance_in_horizon/guide.en-asia.md

 > [!tabs]
 > **+ Create Key Pair**
 >>
 >> To create a Keypair, click on the `+ Create Key Pair`{.action} button.
 Please note that with this option, additional steps have to be made before you are able to connect to the instance, especially if you are using the software Putty to connect to your instance.
+See this [section](/pages/public_cloud/compute/public-cloud-first-steps#step-4-connecting-to-your-instance) of the corresponding guide.
 >>
 >> **Key Pair Name:** Enter a name for your key.<br>
 >> **Key Type:** Click on the `drop down arrow` and select `SSH Key`.<br>